 After long durations of restrictions on all types of gambling in the area, betting expenditures are currently amounting to approximately $NZ 2 billion, per annum.
 Slots account for 35% of this figure, whereas Gaming Platforms, sports gambling, and lotteries account for 26%, 18%, and 21% respectively.

 All public betting entities have an obligation to donate a fraction of their returns towards community development, with six brick and mortar casinos operating on the islands.
-The law also permits New Zealanders to legally indulge in gameplay at online casinos if they are not located in this island country.
+The law also permits to legally indulge in gameplay at New Zealand online casinos if they are not located in this island country.

 Under the Gambling Act of 2003, the prohibition of wagering is in place unless authorized by the State.
 There are four types of betting, with each requiring a unique operating license from the government.
 The highest cash prize amounts, alongside turnovers, vary in each type.
 Players ought to be at least twenty years in age to enter gaming parlors, but only eighteen to relish in sports gambling (which is inclusive of horse racing), lotteries, and scratch cards.